kehantan/labbook/docs/assays/plaque.rst

 #.
 Incubate the 6 well plate at 37 C for 1 hour.
 Tilt the plate every 20 mins.
 #.
 After 1 hour, overlay the infected cell layer with agarose.

+*Note:* The section using 300 uL of liquid throughout the procedure, this is assuming the cells were cultured in a 6 well plate.
+The volume can be reduced to 100 uL if using 12 well plate.
+Adjust the volume accordingly if any other sizes of well plates were used.

 Agarose overlay
 ~~~~~~~~~~~~~~~